PA Program Mission, Values and Goals

 Evidence of Effectiveness: Evidence of effectiveness towards achieving program goals will be available in the future as it becomes available.
 Evidence of effectiveness will be updated annually.

-Goal: Prepare compassionate and community-focused PAs who demonstrate the empathy and commitment to service necessary to deliver patient-centered care.
+Goal: Prepare community-focused PAs who demonstrate the empathy and commitment to service necessary to deliver patient-centered care.

-Rationale: Compassionate care is fundamental to fostering strong patient relationships, improving health outcomes, and maintaining ethical and professional standards.
-Community engagement and service reinforces the altruistic nature inherent to medicine and medical service and further aligns with the mission and values of the PA program and the PA profession.
+Rationale: Community engagement and service reinforces the altruistic nature inherent to medicine and medical service and further aligns with the mission and values of the PA program and the PA profession.

 Benchmarks of Effectiveness: